cmu-sei/redemption/data/README.md

 ### `test` directory

-Data related to testing our ACR tool on git and zeek.
+Data and scripts related to testing our ACR tool on git and zeek.
 Not useful for our paper.

 ### `join_pivot.sql`